 Consciousness faded away, even as the stranger was joined by another.

 It was a day and a half later, and although consciousness had faded in and out for the patient, they had slept most of the time.
 The gash on their forehead had been stitched closed and a bandage was wrapped tightly across the brow.
 No-one had come to visit the patient in this time, except for the couple who had come to the rescue.

 They stood by the patient’s bed, at this point, and were speaking in hushed tones.
-Colvan was against moving the patient, as they were still unsure of to what extent the injury to the head was.
-Milna however was insistent that a good meal and comfortable bed would do wonders for the patient and both could be found at the orphanage.
+Colvan was against moving the patient, as they were still unsure to what extent the injury to the head was.
+Milna, however, insisted that a good meal and comfortable bed would do wonders for the patient and both could be found at the orphanage.

 “What a beautiful face to wake up to…” the patient spoke, her voice raspy.

 “And I have to wake up to it every day,” Milna teased.
 “How are you feeling, little one?”